peterhinch/micropython-epaper/README.md

 By default fonts are proportional.
 The way font files are created this even applies to fonts designed for fixed-pitch display: they will be rendered in a proportional manner by default.
 Where true monospaced output is required, for best results a non-proportional font should be used.
-It can then be employed as follows:
+It can then be employed as follows (a is a Display instance):

 ```python
 a.clear_screen()